GameGrind/Binary-Save-For-Unity/README.md

     { 20, "Health Scroll" }
 };
 ````
+For a move complex inventory structure example, check the examples directory.
+I'll be adding more over time.

 And then when you're loading your game, to load the Inventory data back in, just do this:
 ````csharp